ejfox/website/content/blog/how-to-run-a-project.md

 I have gathered my favorite systems and frameworks for organizing a team around a project, normally focused around a piece of software or journalism.

-Teams are almost always changing, and the systems that worked at the beginning of a project or team might not work when other variables change.
+Teams are almost always changing, and the systems that worked at the beginning of a prroject or team might not work when other variables change.
 Staying nimble, and deeply aware of the ✨vibes✨ is crucial to creating a good shared collaborative space, virtual or physical, and making dope work.

 ::table-of-contents